 Individuals selected for the Fellowship will be conferred the title of AAPA-PAEA Research Fellow.

 Please download and read through the detailed guidelines.
-We will begin accepting applications May 16.
-Applications must be emailed to researchfellowship@PAEAonline.org no later than 12:00 p.m.
+We are now accepting applications, which must be emailed to researchfellowship@PAEAonline.org no later than 12:00 p.m.
 ET on Wednesday, June 20, 2018.
 Please include “Research Fellowship” in the subject line of your email.
 All decisions of the selection committee are final.

 If confirmation of receipt of submission is not received within two business days, please call 703-667-4335.